 Distributions to Participants - Distributions to Participants are recorded when paid.
-At December 31, 2009 and 2008, there were no unpaid benefits allocated to accounts of Participants who had elected to withdraw from the Plan.
+At December 31, 2010 and 2009, there were no significant unpaid benefits allocated to accounts of Participants who had elected to withdraw from the Plan.

 Funding - The Plan is funded by contributions from Participants and the Company.
 The cost of administering the Plan is borne by the Plan.
-Investment management fees paid by each fund are deducted directly from dividend income.
+Investment management fees paid by each fund are deducted directly from investment income.